-- Every member of staff across the Trust is required to read and sign that they have understood and will follow Keeping Children Safe in Education Part 1 - Every local governor and Trustee is required to read and sign that they have understood Keeping Children Safe in Education Part 1 and Part 2 - Every academy undertakes annual high-quality safeguarding and child protection training - Annual high-quality safeguarding and child protection training is provided for all local governors and Trust centre-based staff - Local governors in the academies check the single central register three times a year - Trustees check the centre team single central register annually - Safeguarding is covered at ELT, Local Governing Body and Board meetings Based on the Model WSCC safeguarding & safeguarding policy for schools & colleges.
+- Every member of staff across the Trust is required to read and sign that they have understood and will follow Keeping Children Safe in Education Part I - Every local governor and Trustee is required to read and sign that they have understood Keeping Children Safe in Education Part 1 and Part 2 - Every academy undertakes annual high-quality safeguarding and child protection training - Annual high-quality safeguarding and child protection training is provided for all local governors and Trust centre-based staff - Local governors in the academies check the single central register three times a year - Trustees check the centre team single central register annually - Safeguarding is covered at ELT, Local Governing Body and Board meetings - The lead DSL in each academy reports 3 times a year to the local governing body and this is monitored by the Trust

-- The lead DSL in each academy reports 3 times a year to the local governing body and this is monitored by the Trust - The lead DSL for the Trust (Chief Executive) writes an annual Safeguarding report which is reviewed by Trustees - Safeguarding is reviewed during peer reviews conducted by academy headteachers and Trust leaders - All Trust schools will be asked to undertake an annual safeguarding review to evidence full safeguarding compliance.
+- The lead DSL for the Trust (Chief Executive) writes an annual Safeguarding report which is reviewed by Trustees - Safeguarding is reviewed during peer reviews conducted by academy headteachers and Trust leaders - All Trust schools will be asked to undertake an annual safeguarding review to evidence full safeguarding compliance.
 The Trust's Compliance Manager is tasked with supporting each academy maintain compliance with the required regular updating of evidence.
 The Compliance Manager reports to the Head of Operations and Governance who in turn reports to the Chief Executive Officer (CEO)

-Further information regarding the Trust's safeguarding practices can be found in section 5.5 of the Trust Handbook
+Further information regarding the Trust's safeguarding practices can be found in section 5.5 of the Trust handbook.